HL7/hl7.github.io/_docs/04_ig_publisher-00-getting-started.md

 last_modified_at: 2021-06-23
 toc: true
 ---

+## Overview

+{% include overview-fhir-ig-publisher.md %}

-The [FHIR IG Publisher][Link-GithubProject] uses a variety of tools and plugins during its build process.
+This project uses a variety of tools and plugins during its build process.
 This sometimes requires users to install software and make changes to their IDE so that they can compile.

 ## Prerequisites